 I should mention that it is not 100% necessary to flip asparagus when you roast it.
 It is so fast that it won’t really matter too much to the final product.

 If you find this too cumbersome, you can skip it all together because it can actually prevent them from browning well if it takes you too long.
 That’s because the heat escapes out of the oven and they will start to steam.
 Moisture from steaming will inhibit the browning, so it’s best to avoid that!

 I usually just do a quick little roll, and some of them roll some don’t.
 It will all work out.

 Once the asparagus comes out of the oven, it is ready to be eaten.
 You can enjoy it hot or room temperature.
 As I mentioned before, this is just a basic recipe for roasted asparagus.
 You can eat it just the way it is, or you can use one of the flavor combos I mentioned here.
 Today I used lemon and herbs, because they are delicious, springy and add flavor without additional calories.

 Make sure to remove the asparagus from the pan and transfer it to serving plates or a platter before you add anything acidic.
 Because aluminum is reactive, it should not come in contact with ingredients like vinaigrette, hollandaise or lemon.

-Expert Tips and FAQs For The Best Roasted Asparagus
+Expert Tips and FAQs For The Best Baked Asparagus

 This is most likely a case of the asparagus cooking too long.
 To prevent this, make sure your asparagus is dry before you start.
 Coat it well with oil.
 Additionally, it is not overcrowded on the pan and the oven is good and hot.
 With really fresh asparagus, straight from the garden, less cooking time is better!